-There was a time when I once believed that my partner would appear in mid-air like a literal angel.
-That somehow I would go about my day and we would just kind of bump into each other and hey presto – we are perfect.
+There was a time I once believed my partner would appear in mid-air like a literal angel.
+That somehow I would go about my day and we would just bump into each other and hey presto – we’re perfect.

 My secondary less plausible but still imaginable scenario, would be if he was a prince and instead of losing my slipper (that would be a horrible walk home) I would lose my business card and then he would contact me.

 When I started dating, I was like the laughing cow (not physically) and just giggled all the time.
 It was exciting to receive a text from a guy who showed signs of liking me.
 They by no means had to do much; if they were humorous and confident then I believed I was living a type of fairytale.
 And then one day my heart broke.

 I went from Cinderella to the wicked stepmother who treated all men coldly.
 I had a list of requirements that I knew no one could measure up to, unless they came from Hollywood.

 Studying film studies in college, I learnt about the Hollywood studio system and how movies through each decade created escapism.
 In 1946, the British classic Brief Encounter was released.
 Set during a time when divorce was frowned upon and women felt trapped in their marriages, the film depicts the most romantic affair.

 The character Laura is in an ordinary marriage.
 Her husband is kind and caring, but there is no passion or romance in their relationship.
 She had a very scheduled life, until she encounters Doctor Alec Harvey.
 They fall madly in love and meet up each Thursday to go to the pictures or to eat lunch.
 Their passion was endearing; their affair based on chemistry and not physical intimacy.
 Both felt guilty for falling for another when married.

 Their meetings came to a heart-rending end when Alec took a job offer to move to South Africa.